 Today marks ~3 weeks since I completed my first year of graduate school, putting me an entire academic year closer to earning a Ph.D. in Mechanical Engineering.
 I wanted to post this on my last day of school since I started blogging on the first day—but I was exhausted.
 I mean completely wiped out.
 This … Continue reading D282: Just Keep Swimming (Recognizing the Strength in Consistency)

 I have to be honest: 1) 2016 has already earned its place as the most challenging year of my life (I can't believe it's only April) and 2) I've never been a die-hard, know all the words, go to all the concerts, Beyoncé fan, and quite frankly I'm still not.
 But I have the utmost … Continue reading D217: How Beyoncé’s Lemonade Motivated Me to Keep Pushing

+Your entire life is the sum of your relationships.
+Think about it.
 I didn't realize how monumental relationships truly were.
 I knew that I loved my family and that was the most important relationship that I had up until this point.
 I never considered that my life can be wholly represented by the relationships I … Continue reading D115: Your Whole Life is the Sum of Your Relationships